Occupations in the Food Service Sector

 - Full-service restaurants;

-- Limited-service eating places (fast food locations, coffee shops, and cafeterias);
+- Limited-service eating establishments (fast food locations, coffee shops, and cafeterias);

 Careers available in this sector include: